adamwalzer/vscode-scss-lint/README.md

 ## Extension Settings

 This extension runs scss-lint which uses your .scss-lint.yml file.
-Simply install the extension, and it works. scssLint.errorBackgroundColor set the error background color and defaults to "rgba(200, 0, 0, .8)". scssLint.warningBackgroundColor set the warning background color and defaults to "rgba(200, 120, 0, .8)".
+Simply install the extension, and it works. scssLint.errorBackgroundColor sets the error background color and defaults to "rgba(200, 0, 0, .8)". scssLint.warningBackgroundColor sets the warning background color and defaults to "rgba(200, 120, 0, .8)". scssLint.languages sets the languages this extension works with.
+The only options are css and scss.
+It defaults to ["scss"].
+It can be ["css"] or ["scss", "css"] as well.

 ## Known Issues